 Northern Channel Islands Feasibility Study

 From 2002 to 2006, MSRP partnered with the Institute for Wildlife Studies to release 61 Bald Eagle juveniles on Santa Cruz Island.
-Since their release on Santa Cruz Island, the eagles have spread out among the Channel Islands and biologists have documented nesting on Santa Cruz, Santa Rosa, Anacapa, and Catalina Islands.
+Since their release on Santa Cruz Island, the eagles have spread out among the Channel Islands and biologists have documented nesting on Santa Cruz, Santa Rosa, Anacapa, Santa Catalina, and San Clemente Islands.

 Biologists monitor Bald Eagles throughout the Channel Islands.
 Annual monitoring involves searching for new nesting pairs, collecting data on breeding attempts, tracking eagles, and conducting contaminant analysis.
-Prior to a chick fledging from a nest, biologists place wing markers, a leg band, and GPS or VHF radio transmitter onto the eaglets.
+Prior to a chick fledging from a nest, biologists place wing markers, and a leg band onto the eaglets.
 They also take blood samples for contaminant and stable isotope analysis.
-This information helps biologists to monitor the movements and health of the Bald Eagle chicks.
+This information helps biologists to monitor the movements, survival, and health of the Bald Eagle chicks.

 Bald Eagle Restoration Project Updates